 - Dutch-processed cocoa powder is basically an alkalized (neutralized) cocoa powder, which produces darker color and has a milder flavor.

-In most cases, these 2 cocoa powders aren’t interchangeable, because each cocoa powder react differently in different ingredients.
+In most cases, these 2 cocoa powders aren’t interchangeable, because each cocoa powder reacts differently in different ingredients.

 However, in this chocolate cake recipe, baking soda reacts with vinegar and leavens the cake without help of cocoa powder.
 Therefore, either natural and Dutch-processed cocoa powders works in this recipe.